latelierco/vue-application-insights/README.md

 - **baseName** String that will prefix the name of the tracked page _(optional, default is '(Vue App)')_
 - **appInsights** Instance of the Application Insights client  _(optional)_.
 - **trackInitialPageView** - Boolean that determines whether or not the initial page view should be tracked. _(optional, defaults to true)_
+- **onAfterScriptLoaded** Callback function that will be invoked after AppInsights script have loaded. _(optional, defaults to undefined)_

 ## Initializing AppInsights from outside the Vue application